anandhusjone/Spatial-DECM/README.md

 Coordinate system detection, validation, transformation, and layer reprojection are centralized in `app/crs-manager.js`.
 The app uses Proj4 when available, includes built-in support for WGS84, Web Mercator, and WGS84 UTM zones, and exposes registration hooks for custom CRS definitions.
 Vector imports with declared CRS metadata are normalized to the map CRS, and GeoTIFF rasters use the same CRS service for alignment and sampling.

+GeoJSON files that declare an unrecognised CRS are imported with a console warning and treated as WGS84 per RFC 7946 §4, rather than rejected.

 ## Styling and labeling

 Vector styling and labeling are centralized in `app/vector-style-manager.js`.
 Point layers support circle, square, triangle, star, cross, and custom icon symbols with size, fill, stroke, and opacity controls.
 Line layers support width, color, opacity, dash styles, custom dash patterns, caps, and joins.
 Polygon layers support fill opacity, outline-only rendering, stroke color, width, opacity, and stroke styles.